Riskaval-io/Riskaval/README.md

 **Planned:**
 - A public, cross-system behavioral observatory
 - A pip-installable SDK

+Note: multi-hop agent delegation (Agent A authorizing Agent B) is an open problem industry-wide right now.
+This doesn't solve that yet, and neither does anything else.

 Right now the priority is getting the execution layer solid and predictable before I build anything else on top of it.
 I'm still tuning where the block threshold should sit, and I'll probably get that wrong once or twice before it's right.